ChandraPrabha Wildlife Sanctuary

 Places of interest in the sanctuary

-Deo Dari: It is about 500 mts in the lower stream to the Raj Dari waterfall.
+It is about 500 meters in the lower stream to the Raj Dari waterfall.
+This is also a very beautiful scenic spot.

 A Nature Interpretation Center, showing the names of different species, a library and resource center, a small canteen and a guest house office ( Ramnagar) with 7 suites available at Rs.
 100- 300, are located inside the sanctuary, near the Raj Dari waterfall.